fbpx

 Thorwald Persson likes painting birds.

-Kvinna står mellan två andra kvinnorpersoner, vänd framåt med ena armen lyft och pekar bakåt.
+En entusiastisk kvinna står mellan två andra personer, vänd framåt med ena armen lyft och pekar bakåt.